claire-codes/hugo-blog/content/blog/2019-04-17-liquid-tag-page-build-failure-debug.md

 > The tag `baby` on line 25 in `content/blog/filename.md` is not a recognized Liquid tag.
 For more information, see https://help.github.com/en/articles/page-build-failed-unknown-tag-error.

-Don't get me wrong - the site still builds OK and I can deploy to Netlify no problem, but it was annoying to receive this email everytime I pushed to my blog repo and to see the small red crosses next to commits indicating CI failures.
+Don't get me wrong - the site still builds OK and I can deploy to Netlify no problem, but it was annoying to receive this email every time I pushed to my blog repo and to see the small red crosses next to commits indicating CI failures.

 I knew the tag was the issue but didn't know how to escape it, or particularly why this was causing a problem since I don't use Jekyll to build my site!
 It took me quite a bit of targeted Googling but eventually this issue on the Jekyll repo https://github.com/jekyll/jekyll/issues/6217#issuecomment-363785632 resolved my problem.
 I needed to wrap the Markdown code fences and the Liquid tag within the "raw" Liquid tags.
 That way the Liquid tag parser ignored my example tag.
 The final code I used in y blog post file looked like: